 experience with different wood and fabric forms.

-After retirement, there was more time to explore options and different medium.
+After retirement, there was more time to explore and create using a variety of media.
 Over time David

-has slowly upgraded his modest workshop to enable him to address restoration projects as well as
+has slowly upgraded his workshop to enable him to undertake more and more challenging projects and

 explore his interests.
 He has also designed and build unique items in response to custom requests.